-- You will need a printer, a copy machine, and a stapler.
+- You’ll need a printer, a copy machine, and a stapler.
 Or at least a husband with an office that has them.

 - The passport acquisition process is a long one… but there are ways to shorten it, which I’ll get to.

-- You’re going to have to get off your ass and interact with another human being.
-Cumbersome, I know, but you’re about to be given absolute shitloads of power, remember?
+- You’re going to have to get off your bum and interact with another human being.
+Cumbersome, I know, but you’re about to be given tons of power, remember?

 I always list getting your photo taken as How to Get a Passport Step #1 because:

-⇢ Getting off your ass is often the hardest part, so just go ahead and get that shizz outta the way.
+- Getting off your butt is often the hardest part, so just go ahead and get that outta the way.
 It’s all downhill paperwork from here.

 I say *always* because I have 100% put the contents of this blog post together in a manila folder and mailed it off to friends in desperate need of a passport.
-I’m the best friend you’ll ever have, shut up.
+I’m the best friend you’ll ever have.

 - AAA – $8 for members and $15 for non-members.
-Free if you’s a AAA Plus- or Premier-level baller. // Find locations here.
+Free if you’re AAA Plus- or Premier-level.
+Find locations here.

 The most important thing to remember when considering how to get a passport: you’re applying for official documents from the federal government.
 And the federal government wants you to look as terrible as possible.
 Which is how I look when I’m flying international anyway, so I guess it makes sense.